Rdevezeaux7685/Final-Project/README.md

 Adding this `%USERS%.jdks\azul-17.0.9\bin` to my path to change the version of java and be able to build this from the terminal.

-For the GitHub action, just needed to update the yml file
+For the GitHub action, just needed to update the yml file (version Java 17)

 ---